livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 ## Performing acceptance test

+### Checklist

+Make sure to be ready to perform testing when contacting Difi.
+Please use this checklist:

+* The AP MUST [implement HTTPS](/peppol/knowledge-base/configuring-ssl/) with certificate chains to certificate authorities which would be considered to be trusted by the PEPPOL community.
+* The AP URL MUST only refer to HTTPS.
+* The AP URL SHOULD use the default port 443.
+This assures firewall rules are often setup in advance.
+* The AP MUST be accessible over the Internet.

 ### Inform Difi

 Before testing starts, make sure to inform Difi by sending mail to [ap@difi.no](mailto:ap@difi.no) containing this information: